 If you are being bullied, it’s really important that you tell someone… we know, easier said than done right!?
 But whoever said that telling the teacher or your parents is ‘snitching’, is talking nonsense.
 Don’t listen to them.

-According to research collected in the 2017 Annual Bullying Survey, 37% of those surveyed, never told anyone about the bullying.
+According to research collected in our Annual Bullying Survey, 37% of those surveyed, never told anyone about the bullying.

 Too many people suffer in silence.
 The single most proactive thing you can do to protect yourself is report the bullying – true story.
 The best way to be taken seriously is to speak directly.
 Be concise and clear about what’s happened and how you want it to be dealt with.